ImNotDarren/Business/documents/proposal.md

 ## Question/Need

-Lyft is a similar app with Uber but it's not performing as well as Uber.
+Lyft is an app similar to Uber but it's not performing as well as Uber.
 According to our dataset, 54% of the customers use Uber and 46% of them use Lyft.
 There isn't a big difference which is good news, but by analyzing Uber and Lyft ride dataset, we're able to provide Lyft a solution to make its market share even bigger and gain more profit.

 ## Data discription

-I'll use the Uber and Lyft ride dataset in Boston, MA.
+I'll use the Uber and Lyft rideshare dataset in Boston, MA.
 It contains 693071 rows and 57 columns.
 This dataset is kind of large so I won't be using all of the rows.
 I'll sample around 2000 rows and focus on 10-20 columns that provide the most important information.

 ## Solution path

-Uber and Lyft ride data in Boston are accessable for analysis.
+Uber and Lyft rideshare data in Boston are accessable for analysis.
 This dataset shows each ride's time, destination, price, distance, weather and so on.
 This can give us lots of information on people's preference of booking taxies which can help Lyft improve their service.